OscarKodes/RubberDuckFamily/README.md

 This is a website created for practice.

-HTML, CSS, Bootstrap, Javascript, jQuery
+HTML, CSS, Bootstrap, Javascript, and jQuery are used.